Development and deployment process

 Larger changes should ideally have feature tests and visual regression tests added to the respective suites.

-Deploying to staging is the first step of deploying a feature to production.
-Our staging environment acts as a backstop to catch any breaking changes before deploying to production; usually only one change from production should be present in staging at a time, and not for very long.
+Deploying to pre-production is the first step of deploying a feature to production.
+Our pre-production environment acts as a backstop to catch any breaking changes before deploying to production; usually only one change from production should be present in pre-production at a time, and not for very long.

-Before deploying to staging or production the feature must have been OK’d for release by doing some manual testing and discussing with the product manager if necessary.
+Before deploying to pre-production or production the feature must have been OK’d for release by doing some manual testing and discussing with the product manager if necessary.

 Note